wpilibsuite/frc-docs/source/docs/software/actuators/solenoids.rst

 if the valve is "on" or not).
 Some pneumatic solenoids can be actuated by a small button on the solenoid itself.

-Single acting solenoids apply or vent pressure from a single output port.
-They are typically used either when an external force will provide the return action of the cylinder (spring, gravity, separate mechanism) or in pairs to act as a double solenoid.
-A double solenoid switches air flow between two output ports (many also have a center position where neither output is vented or connected to the input).
-Double solenoid valves are commonly used when you wish to control both the extend and retract actions of a cylinder using air pressure.
-Double solenoid valves have two electrical inputs which connect back to two separate channels on the solenoid breakout.
+There are two types of pneumatic solenoids; Single and Double acting.
+One difference between the two is what happens in their unpowered state.
+Single acting solenoids return to their default state, while double acting solenoids will maintain their most recently commanded state.
+Another difference between the two is that single acting solenoids only connect to a single PCM channel, where as double acting solenoids have two electrical inputs which connect back to two separate channels on the PCM.

 PCM Modules are identified by their CAN Device ID.
 The default CAN ID for PCMs is 0.
 If using a single PCM on the bus it is recommended to